 Assessment of Student Learning: Goals for Chemistry Majors

-The list of goals below indicates what the Department of Chemistry at the University of Wisconsin Oshkosh is trying to accomplish in its undergraduate program.
-We are trying to provide our graduating students with proficiency in theoretical and experimental aspects of chemistry, mathematical and communications skills, self-confidence in their abilities, and a foundation for life-long learning in science.
+The list of goals below indicates what the Chemistry program at the University of Wisconsin–Oshkosh is trying to accomplish.
+Our intent is to provide our graduating students with proficiency in theoretical and experimental aspects of chemistry, mathematical and communications skills, self-confidence in their abilities, and a foundation for life-long learning in science.

 For convenience the list is divided into various categories but these are not mutually exclusive.
 Because the body of scientific knowledge continually increases it is not possible to write a complete and final list of goals for a chemistry graduate.
 The instructors reserve the right to individually determine expectations for their courses.